Interested in majoring in philosophy? Book a meeting with Prof. Tyler Zimmer, Assistant to the Director of Undergraduate Studies.

 Detailed information about the requirements for all three forms of Philosophy majors can be found on our Requirements for the Major webpage and also in the College's course catalog.

 Finally, there is also the option of The Minor in Philosophy, which teaches students logical and conceptual thinking that helpfully complement work in all other academic majors.

-Current students who are considering majoring or minoring in philosophy should talk to Assistant Director of Undergraduate Studies Tyler Zimmer (firstname.lastname@example.org).
-They should also look over the relevant wiki page here and should also consult the College Catalog to learn more about majoring in Philosophy.
+Current students who are considering majoring or minoring in philosophy should talk with the Assistant to the Director of Undergraduate Studies Tyler Zimmer.
+They should also look over the FAQ page on the undergraduate wiki space with details about the major and should also consult the College Catalog to learn more about majoring in Philosophy.